-When a woman is harmed by healthcare (adverse events), midwives have responsibilities to be open and honest in communicating with the woman, to review what happened, and to report the event in a timely manner and in accordance with local policy.
-When something goes wrong, midwives must:
+When a person is harmed by healthcare (adverse events), nurses have responsibilities to be open and honest in communicating with the person, to review what happened, and to report the event in a timely manner, and in accordance with local policy.
+When something goes wrong, nurses must:

-- a. recognise and reflect on what happened and report the incident - b. act immediately to rectify the problem if possible, and intervene directly if it is needed to protect the woman's safety.
-This responsibility includes escalating concerns if needed - c. abide by the principles of open disclosure and non-punitive approaches to incident management - d. identify the most appropriate healthcare team member to provide an apology and an explanation to the woman, as promptly and completely as possible, that supports open disclosure principles - e. listen to the woman, acknowledge any distress she experienced and provide support.
-In some cases it may be advisable to refer the woman to another midwife or health professional - f. ensure women have access to information about how to make a complaint, and that in doing so, not allow a complaint or notification to negatively affect the care they provide, and - g. seek advice from their employer, AHPRA, their professional indemnity insurer, or other relevant bodies, if they are unsure about their obligations.
+- a. recognise and reflect on what happened and report the incident - b. act immediately to rectify the problem if possible, and intervene directly if it is needed to protect the person's safety.
+This responsibility includes escalating concerns if needed - c. abide by the principles of open disclosure and non-punitive approaches to incident management - d. identify the most appropriate healthcare team member to provide an apology and an explanation to the person, as promptly and completely as possible, that supports open disclosure principles - e. listen to the person, acknowledge any distress they experienced and provide support.
+In some cases it may be advisable to refer the person to another nurse or health professional - f. ensure people have access to information about how to make a complaint, and that in doing so, not allow a complaint or notification to negatively affect the care they provide, and - g. seek advice from their employer, AHPRA, their professional indemnity insurer, or other relevant bodies, if they are unsure about their obligations.